codeigniter4/CodeIgniter4/user_guide_src/source/general/helpers.rst

 .. note:: The term "extend" is used loosely since Helper functions are
 	procedural and discrete and cannot be extended in the traditional programmatic sense.
-Under the hood, this gives you the ability to add or replace the functions a Helper provides.
+Under the hood, this gives you the ability to add to, or to replace the functions a Helper provides.

 For example, to extend the native **Array Helper** you'll create a file named **app/Helpers/array_helper.php**, and add or override